Sulay35/Communicate/README.md

 # Communicate
-An authetication system working with mongoDB with a future chat using websockets
+An authentication system working with mongoDB with a future chat using websockets